 Two types of bearings when piloting are:

 Having been identified on a chart or harbour plan, bearings of a safe track or a clearing line are measured using the hand bearing or steering compasses.
 When the boat can be pointed at the object, the steering compass is used; otherwise use the hand bearing compass.
-However using transits is simpler and can be more accurate.
+However using a transit bearing is simpler and can be more accurate.

-Transits need not be in line to have some use.
-Two objects not quite in line, said to be open or closed, can be used to define a clearing line.
+Transits need not be in line to have some use in providing a transit bearing.
+Two objects not quite in line, said to be open or closed, can be used to define a clearing line or clearing bearing.
 The boat is steered keeping the objects open or closed avoiding a danger to the side of the safe track.

 Transits usually are man-made objects such as posts or beacons specifically constructed to mark safe passages into and out of harbours.
 Rocks or headlands may be used as transits provided they are clearly visible and identifiable on the chart, at a reasonable distance apart and not too close to the boat.

 If selecting objects in the water, such as rocks or posts, allow for their changing appearance with tide height.
 Individual rocks may be difficult to identify in rock-strewn areas, along with man-made leading marks against a background clutter of shore-side buildings.